paymennt/docs/community/6-online-payment/5-online-shop-and-API-integration.md

 ## Add discounts

-You can apply percentage or fixed amount discounts to your online shop using our mobile application
+You can apply percentage or fixed amount discounts to your online shop using our mobile application:

 1. Open the side menu, and go to “Shop (Under the “Earn” section) -> Discounts (Under the “Configure” section)”
 2. On the “Discounts” page, you will see the discount rules that have already been set up.
 You can click on the existing rule to view or edit the details